Call4Cloud | MMP-C | Autopilot | Device Preparation

 As shown above, we could run into the error mentioning the fact that the administrative template file failed to be sent to the device with the corresponding error codes: 131329 and 0x20101

-Before uploading the ADMX, please make sure you check it first!
-For example, let’s take a look at the WindowsStore.admx file with a PowerShell tool and by opening the ADMX with notepad.
+Please make sure you check the ADMX before uploading it!
+For example, let’s examine the WindowsStore.admx file with a PowerShell tool and by opening the ADMX with Notepad.

 As shown above, this ADMX file contains some prohibited registry keys and can’t be used!
 You can look up which registry keys are valid and which ones are not in this Microsoft Document